phate89/Mediaset-Play-plugin.video.videomediaset/README.md

 * To Aracnoz for the first addon version!
 * To Mediaset for provinding the content and the api!
 * To Wizy that provided fixes
+* To phate89 for the second addon version!

 ### Issues
 If you find some issue please post [in the forum](http://forum.xbmc.org/showthread.php?tid=292876) or [in the github issue page](https://github.com/phate89/Mediaset-Play-plugin.video.videomediaset/issues) with a [debug log](http://kodi.wiki/view/Debug_Log) and all the steps to reproduce the issue